 If your home or business is hit hard by Hurricane Harvey, you need to file an insurance claim as soon as possible.

 Hurricane Harvey has set records in rainfall and storm damages to people and businesses in Houston and throughout the Texas Gulf Coast.
 Insurance companies are not always prompt in helping those claimants who have suffered damages.
 If you have been a flood victim or suffered damages in Hurricane Harvey you need to act quickly.
-If you need help making an insurance claim, Herbert & McClelland LLP are her to help you deal with insurance carriers that don’t act in good faith.
+If you need help making an insurance claim, the Law Office of Shane McClelland are here to help you deal with insurance carriers that don’t act in good faith.

 Friendly Advice on Hurricane Harvey Damages & Insurance Claims